Frequently asked questions

 Generally yes, you will have follow-up consultation(s) but it depends on what procedure(s) you have.
 Dr Sellars will follow your progress and if at any time you have any issues or queries please contact the surgery.

 Depending on the type of surgery, age of patient and general medical condition of the patient, surgery may be performed under local anaesthetic in the consulting rooms, or under sedation or general anaesthetic in hospital.
 Dr Sellars operates at The Sydney Adventist Hospital in Wahroonga and The San Day Surgery Hornsby.
 Details of hospital admissions will be determined at time of consultation.
-At our San Clinic rooms we have two minor procedure theatres that are used for minor local anaesthetic procedures such as mole removal/skin cancer excision, and also non-surgical treatments such as anti-wrinkle injections, and IPL/Laser.
+At our San Clinic rooms we have two minor procedure theatres that are used for minor local anaesthetic procedures such as mole removal/skin cancer excision, and also non-surgical treatments such as IPL/Laser.

 These questions will be answered at time of consultation and will depend of type of surgery and medical condition of patient